charlene-j/cryptidscheme/README.md

 # Cryptographic Cryptid Protocols
 ## How to Play Cryptid with Cheaters
-This repository provides an implementation of the main algorithms of our cryptid protocols.
+This repository provides an implementation of the main algorithms of our cryptographic protocols.
-We implement the algorithms GenClue, OpenClue, Play and Verify for the scheme CC1 and CC2, and the algorithms ProveGame and VerifyGame for the scheme VCC.
-We perform an average of the running time of each algorithms and an average size of the public clue key and the proofs.
-The mesurements allows to calculate the required storage capacity to play the game online.
+We evaluate the performance (in terms of time and size) of the GenClue, OpenClue, Play and Verify algorithms for the CC1 and CC2 schemes, and the ProveGame and VerifyGame algorithms for the VCC scheme.
+The measurements allow the calculation of the required memory and latency to play the game online.

-Use the command "cargo run" in the terminal to compile and execute
+# Use
+Our implementation is divided into three folders: scheme1, scheme2 and schemevcc, each containing the files "main.rs", "zkp.rs", "lib.rs", "cargo.lock" and "cargo.toml".
+To compile and run the code in the scheme1 folder (or scheme2, schemevcc), open a terminal in the appropriate folder and use the "cargo run" command in the terminal.
+The "cargo run" command runs the "main.rs" file, which starts the performance measurement over a configurable number of iterations (named "iter" in "main.rs").
+The "lib.rs" file contains tests for the correct operation of the GenClue, OpenClue, Play, Verify, ProveGame and VerifyGame algorithms.
+The "cargo test" command is used to run these tests.